 Patella Dislocation Painfully Common

-A patella dislocation is a relatively common injury which typically is the result of either a twisting injury or from a direct impact to the knee with the knee in a slightly bent position.
-Patella dislocation injury are more common in the younger athletic population, with teenagers the most common age group to suffer this painful injury, specifically active female adolescents are the most likely demographic to dislocate their knee cap.
+A patella dislocation is a common injury.
+Typically the result of either a twisting injury, or from a direct impact to the knee.
+Impact when the knee is in a slightly bent position.
+Patella dislocation injuries are more common in the younger athletic population.
+With teenagers the most common age group to suffer this painful injury.
+More specifically, active female adolescents are the most likely demographic to dislocate their knee cap.

-A patella dislocation can occur in an otherwise normal knee when an abnormal force is exerted on the joint, such as, but not limited to a blow to the inside of the knee that pushes the kneecap laterally (outwards).
-Or, the kneecap can dislocate under less traumatic circumstances where the kneecap dislocates in relatively normal situations due to abnormal joint anatomy predisposing the individual to dislocations.
+A patella dislocation can occur in an otherwise normal knee, when an abnormal force is exerted on the joint.
+Including but not limited to, a blow to the inside of the knee, pushing the kneecap laterally (outwards).
+The other cause is where the kneecap dislocates under less traumatic circumstances.
+Dislocates in relatively normal daily situations, due to abnormal joint anatomy.
+This abnormal anatomy being the predisposing factor.

 Potential Predisposing Factors To Suffering A Patella Dislocation:

-There are a few underlying anatomical variations that can leave an individual with so call “abnormal anatomy” around the knee that may predispose them to suffering patella dislocations.
+There are a few underlying anatomical variations that can leave an individual with so called “abnormal anatomy”.
+Anatomy that may predispose them to suffering patella dislocations.

-• Having a relatively small knee cap, or small or abnormal groove that the kneecap slides up and down in.
+• Bony constraint variations.
+Having a “small” knee cap, or shallow groove that the kneecap slides up and down in.
+These can both increase the risk of dislocations.

 The Presentation Of A Dislocated Patella

-The diagnosis of a dislocated knee cap is usually pretty obvious when looking at the knee, in the acute situation where the individual as just dislocated the patella there will be a bulge on the outside (lateral) part of the knee where the kneecap has been pushed out of the groove.
-A dislocated kneecap will often relocate (reduce) when the individual tries to straighten their knee.
-Once “reduced” and the kneecap is resting back in the groove, the knee will often become very swollen and be quite tender when palpating the inside border of the kneecap which is where the tissues have been torn.
-Following a dislocation of the kneecap the individual will generally look to avoid bending of their knee and taking load on it such as going up and downstairs will be painful, there may also be an underlying “fear” that the kneecap feels like it is going to dislocate again further limiting activity.
+A dislocated kneecap will often self reduce (relocate) when the individual attempts to straighten their knee.
+Once “reduced” and the kneecap rests back in the groove.
+Following dislocation the knee will often become very swollen and tender.
+Specifically tender when palpating the inside border of the kneecap.
+The location where the tissues have torn.
+To manage the pain, individuals will generally look to avoid any bending of their knee in the coming days (weeks).
+Specifically taking load on their knee, such as going up and downstairs will be painful.
+There may also be an underlying “fear” that the kneecap feels vulnerable to dislocate again, further limiting activity.

 Kneecap Dislocation Can Increase The Risk Of Arthritis

-With the kneecap being forcefully pushed out of the groove when someone suffers a patella dislocation this trauma can result in cartilage damage to the patella or the groove itself , this disruption to the cartilage can potentially lead to in an increased risk of patellofemoral (knee cap) arthritis down the track.
-As well as the risk of osteoarthritis following a trauma like this to the joint, individuals who dislocate their kneecap may also experience ongoing symptoms of like pain, restricted movement, feelings of weakness around the knee, or repeat dislocations.
+When the kneecap is forcefully “pushed out” of its groove in a dislocation, this trauma can result in cartilage damage.
+Damage to the patella, or the groove itself.
+This trauma to the joint cartilage can lead to in an increased risk of patellofemoral (knee cap) arthritis down the line.
+The more loading that is carried out on an previously injured joint following any trauma, the more likely OA will be a feature at some stage in the future.
+As well as an increased risk of osteoarthritis following joint trauma, individuals who dislocate their kneecap may also experience ongoing symptoms.
+Including pain, restricted movement, feelings of weakness around the knee, subjective feelings of instability, or repeat dislocations…

-Due to the potential risk for repeat dislocations and ongoing issues as discussed briefly above, it is essential that following a dislocation patients have an X-ray to assess the injury and any possible risk factors for suffering repeat dislocations as well as factors that may ultimately lead to a poor long term outcome.
-An MRI is also useful following dislocation to look at and grade the severity of an soft tissue and cartilage damage.
+Due to the potential risk for repeat dislocations and ongoing issues noted above, it is essential following a dislocation patients have an X-ray.
+This is to assess the injury itself as well as risk factors for repeat dislocations and factors that could lead to a poor long term outcome.
+An MRI is also useful following dislocation to look at things that cannot be visualized via X-ray.
+Helping grade the severity of any soft tissue and cartilage damage.

-Surgery can be indicated for kneecap dislocations if the individual is young and active, in these situations surgery may be considered in an attempt to aid a return to sport as well as reduce the likelihood of any future dislocations.
-However if the person lives a more sedentary lifestyle they may be managed more conservatively with knee splints/ knee bracing and physiotherapy.
-The most desirable approach taken will be influenced by a number of factors including the number of previous dislocations, activity levels and the presence or absence of any risk factors.
-These risk factors will need to be addressed, it may be viable to address them with move conservative methods like physiotherapy, however sometimes more invasive surgical methods may be the most appropriate approach.
+Surgery is considered with a kneecap dislocation if the individual is young and active.
+In this situation surgery may be used in an attempt to aid a full return to sport.
+As well as reduce the likelihood of any future dislocations.
+However, if the individual lives a more sedentary lifestyle, they may be managed more conservatively.
+This can include knee splints/ knee bracing and physiotherapy.
+The most desirable approach taken will be influenced by a number of factors, including; the number of previous dislocations, activity levels and the presence (or absence) of any risk factors.
+Risk factors will need to be addressed, and it may be viable to address them with move conservative methods like physiotherapy.
+However, sometimes more invasive surgical methods may be the most appropriate approach.

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific medical advice or assistance on Patella Dislocation Painfully Common should consult his or her general practitioner, physiotherapist or otherwise appropriately skilled practitioner.